Learn More About Imago Dei

 How many students are in the school?

-Our commitment is to a maximum of 80 students.
-Each grade will have no more than 20 students.
-We maintain a 1:10 teacher to student ratio allowing for lots of attention to academics.
+Our commitment is to a maximum of 90 students (up to 10 in 4th Grade, up to 20 each in Grades 5-8).
+We maintain a 1:10 teacher to student ratio allowing for lots of attention to academics, enrichment, and social-emotional growth.

 How are parents involved at Imago Dei?

-We ask families to volunteer 4 hours a month at the school.
+We ask families to volunteer 20 service hours a semester (40/year) at the school, which can be done in many different ways to accommodate everyone’s schedules.
 Teachers are in regular communication with families regarding each student’s performance to help increase support and encouragement in the learning process.
-Parent-teacher conferences are held each quarter during the school year.
+Parent-teacher conferences are held regularly during the school year.

 Imago Dei is an Episcopal School.
 Do you have to be Episcopalian to enroll?

-- Religion class: Each grade has a religion class twice a week.
+• Religion class: Each grade has a religion class.
 Students in each grade explore different aspects of religion, including an introduction to religions of the world, exploration of sacred spaces and ethics and community service.
 Our overall goal is to teach our students to be respectful and contributing members of our community.

-- Worship: During the week, except for Wednesday, students start the day with a worship service.
+• Worship: During the week, except for Wednesday, students start the day with a worship service.
 It is more a time for reflection and to be thankful for family, friends and life in general.
-Students can choose to pray if they like.
+Students can choose to pray if they like but it is not required, as we work to honor each student and family’s faith traditions.

 What are some examples of enrichment activities/field trips?

 Our scholars enjoy a variety of enrichment activities at no additional cost to families.
-Activities have included frequent visits to the Tucson Museum of Art, Playformance, Children’s Museum Tucson, The University of Arizona, and other locations.
-Students also enjoy a variety of activities at the school, including PE, yoga class, quilting class, art projects, community service activities, graduate support, and clubs.
+Activities have included frequent visits to the Tucson Museum of Art, Playformance parkour gym, Children’s Museum Tucson, the Fox Tucson Theatre, The University of Arizona, and other locations.
+Students also enjoy a variety of activities at the school, including bicycling classes, culinary arts, quilting class, art projects, community service activities, graduate support, and clubs.

 Graduate Support Program (GSP)